manoharan-lab/holopy/docs/source/users/series_fit_tutorial.rst

 .. note::

    This is a feature preview.
-Holopy does not currently have any machinery for fitting series of images.
+HoloPy does not currently have any machinery for fitting series of images.
 We currently do series fits with python scripts that call fit for each image, using the result from the previous image as an initial guess.